wizAmit/ProjectInfra/README.md

 welcome so feel free to email me your thoughts.

 Guys we're running out of time, so can we please buckle up.

+I've got a pet webpage for the search experience up and running at

+www.csefy-wiz.rhcloud.com/home.php